Analysis - Egypt relies on Gulf aid for economy: Then what?

 However, many investors are not only worried about security but recoil from the way Egypt has treated businessmen since the uprising.

-State companies that Gulf investors bought under the Mubarak administration have been renationalised and property sales renegotiated after private lawyers challenged the transactions in court.
+State companies that Gulf investors bought under the Mubarak administration have been renationalized and property sales renegotiated after private lawyers challenged the transactions in court.

 The interim government has been taking steps to reassure investors.